WHY WE OBSERVE: INTRODUCING PEER OBSERVATION AT YALE-NUS

 Formative observation is required of all faculty at all ranks, including visiting faculty.
 All faculty will be expected to have their own teaching observed, and to observe another faculty member’s teaching, at least once per year in which they are teaching at least one course.
 Faculty teaching in the common curriculum are having their teaching observed by peers quite frequently, and can request their common curriculum colleagues to conduct formative observations for them as well.

 Summative observation is required for all faculty who will participate in third year review and undergo tenure and promotion review.
 Faculty who have attained the highest rank in their appointment (e.g. professors with a tenure-track appointment, professors with a non-tenured practice appointment and associate professors with an educator-track appointment) do not need to undergo summative observation.
-Ideally, all relevant faculty should have one summative observation letter in their file for every year they teach at Yale-NUS.
-Therefore most faculty up for third year review should have at least 2 letters and faculty up for tenure and promotion should have at least 5 letters.
-Faculty with leaves under special circumstances should consult the Associate Dean of Faculty Development to determine the appropriate number of summative letters for their files.
+Faculty up for Third Year Review should have at least 1 letter and faculty up for Tenure and Promotion should have at least 2 letters.

 Distinguishing Formative and Summative Observation